Hassiummm/Hassiummm/README.md

+Hi, this is Hassiummm's Github page.

-I'm glad you visit my Github ^ _ ^
+I'm glad you visit here ^ _ ^

+What does "Hassiummm" mean?
+Hint: hassium is a chemical element with atomic number 108.

+What is "costudy"?
+Think about the dual: co-study, not studying at all...

 For more information, check my Hello World repository.

-What is "costudying"?
-Think about the dual: co-study, not studying at all.....

 # Some Interesting Links #